manuel-munoz-aguirre/PyHIST/docs/parameters.md

 Produce a downsized version of the input image, in which the poduced patches are indicated with a red grid.
 The selected patches, that passed the "tissue content" filtering are highlighted with an overlayed blue cross.
-By default, PyHist is not going to create this image.
+By default, PyHIST is not going to create this image.

 ### Save edges<a name="save_e"></a>
 `--save-edges`

 Keep the image produced by the Canny edge detector.
 This is a downsized version of the input image that highlights the edges of objects inside the image.
-By default PyHist will not keep this image.
+By default PyHIST will not keep this image.